pbhenson/vSPC.py/README.md

 which should specify telnets instead of telnet.
 For this to work correctly, you'll also need to launch the server with the --ssl, --cert, and possibly --key options.

+An arbitrary string can be chosen for "Port URI", but note that "_" is a restricted character.
+To support VMs with multiple serial ports, export the environment variable SUPPORT_MULTI_CONSOLE as "true" to enable the feature.
+This tells the VSPC to automatically add the Port URI as a suffix to the VM name and UUID, which yields identifiers that are unique per serial port.
+Port URIs under a single device should be unique, but dont need to be unique globally.
+A suggested convention is to choose "s0" for the first serial port, "s1" for the 2nd, etc.

 # Running the Concentrator